Ridgewood School celebrated some very strong outcomes for its students once again this year.

 9 students resat Maths and 3 students (33% compared to nationally 23%) achieved Grade 4 or higher.

-Our latest Ofsted report can be found on the Ofsted website or by downloading the electronic version below.
+Our latest Ofsted report can be found by downloading the electronic version below.